-The Brashear Association serves community member in South Pittsburgh neighborhoods and works with them to solve challenges they may be facing.
+The Brashear Association serves community members in South Pittsburgh neighborhoods and works with them to solve challenges they may be facing.
 Brashear understands that moving children, families, and adults (including seniors) from the margins means surrounding those facing hardships with a strong community infrastructure.

 Based on the core belief that everyone deserves a fair shot, The Brashear Association provides South Pittsburgh residents and community groups with access to quality programs and services that address social, education, health, and economic issues.